 Fitbit has probably launched its full lineup for 2020.
 Amongst the new devices are Versa 3 and Charge 4.
 If you’re interested what you get with each, keep reading.

 Versa 3 was unveiled in late August.
 It is an updated version of the company’s best selling smartwatch.
 Charge 4 has been around for a few months now.
 It is a refreshed edition of Fitbit’s best selling fitness band.
-Both of these bring built-in GPS to the table.
-But what else is new and which should you get?
+Both of these bring built-in GPS to the table but Charge 4 is cheaper (check current prices on Amazon).
+What else is new and which should you get?

 Design and technical specs

 The fundamental difference between Versa 3 and Charge 4 is that one is a smartwatch the other an activity band.
 That’s glaringly obvious.
 Hence, the design is totally different.

 Fitbit has stuck to a tried and tested look for the last few years.
 Both Versa 3 and Charge 4 are no exception.
 Put them next to their predecessors and you’ll struggle to tell the difference.

 Starting off with Charge 4, the core unit measures 35.8mm x 22.7mm and is 12.5mm thick.
 Just like before, the display is grayscale with a bezel around the sides.
 All of this is attached to a silicone band although you can easily swap this around for other options including some third-party ones.
 This is the case for pretty much all Fitbit wearables.